dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_ROS_Sample/README.md

 * In order to monitor & control the flight, a remote controller connects to the mobile device(with the DJI GO APP running) is needed.

 ##Configs
-Enter the following info into *launch/sdk_demo.launch* when using `roslaunch` or "src/djiMain.cpp" when using `rosrun` directly.
+Enter the following info into *launch/sdk_demo.launch* when using `roslaunch` OR "src/djiMain.cpp" when using `rosrun` directly.
 * APP ID
-* App Level
+* APP Level
 * Communication Key
 * uart device name
 * baudrate